Swordfish Rolls “a ghiotta”

 • Can I use another type of fish with this recipe?

-Yes, as long as the slices are thin.
+Yes, provided the slices are thin.

 • Give me an example: